Za-Qar/todos_counters_notes-backend/README.md

 This api acts as the backend for [this project](https://github.com/Za-Qar/react_todo).
 This is a RESTful api that is connected to the Heroku database.

 When a user created a todo, counter or note, a post request is sent here then using Crypto js AES, it is encrypted and stored on the database.
-When the user requests data, I have get functions written to retrieve data in ascending order using SQL.
-The user can of course also patch and delete items and this api gives them the capability in doing so.
+When the user requests data, I have get functions written to retrieve data in ascending order using SQL and decrypted.
+The user can of course also patch and delete items and this api gives them the capability to doing so.

 ## Built with